-- 1. Maintain the agricultural land base and protect it from activities that may diminish agricultural value and potential. - 2.
-Encourage suitable agritourism opportunities and value-added agriculture. - 3.
+- 1. Maintain the agricultural land base and protect it from activities that may diminish agricultural value and potential. - Encourage suitable agritourism opportunities and value-added agriculture. - 3.
 Support development that is compatible with the Community Values (Section 1.4) and Development Criteria (Section 3.1). - 4.
 Encourage farmers in the Plan Area to follow the measures described in the Farm Practices Guidelines as outlined by the Ministry of Agriculture.

 - 1. Lands within the Agriculture designation are shown as "AG" on Schedule 'B'. - 2.
 Lands within the Agriculture designation shall be maintained as parcels of at least 60 ha. - 3.
+One secondary dwelling unit may be considered in the Agriculture designation, subject to zoning and proof of adequate water and sewer services that meet Provincial regulations. - 4.
 For lands within the ALR, the regulations and policies of the Agricultural Land Commission (ALC) apply.
-Approval must first be obtained from the ALC where land in the ALR is proposed for subdivision, a second dwelling unit, or a non-farm use. - 4.
+Approval must first be obtained from the ALC where land in the ALR is proposed for subdivision, a second dwelling unit, or a non-farm use. - 5.
 The Agriculture land use designations encompass agricultural uses, and uses accessory to agriculture.
-Subject to the guidelines of the Agricultural Land Commission and the zoning bylaw, the following uses are appropriate in lands designated Agriculture: agritourism operations, and uses which will not affect the long-term agricultural capability of the land. - 5.
-Recognize the existing Canoe Creek Golf Course in the current zoning bylaw.
+Subject to the guidelines of the Agricultural Land Commission and the zoning bylaw, the following uses are appropriate in lands designated Agriculture: agritourism operations, and uses which will not affect the long-term agricultural capability of the land. - Recognize the existing Canoe Creek Golf Course in the current zoning bylaw.